 The research looked at 578 patients who had a heart attack due to a blockage in their coronary arteries.
 The patients reported on their history of respiratory infection, including bronchitis and pneumonia, and they gave information on their most recent infections and how often they tend to get an infection.

 The patients were admitted to the Royal North Shore Hospital in New South Wales, Australia.
-The diagnosis of a heart attack was confirmed by coronary angiography, a special X-ray test used to detect whether or not coronary arteries are blocked and to what extent.
+The diagnosis of a heart attack was confirmed by

 The study suggests that respiratory infections can trigger heart attacks.

 Overall, 17 percent of the patients said they had symptoms of a respiratory infection up to 7 days before the heart attack, and 21 percent had had a respiratory infection within 31 days.